Písečná (Frýdek-Místek District): Geography

-Písečná lies in the historical region of Cieszyn Silesia.
+Písečná is located about 33 km east of Frýdek-Místek and 43 km southeast of Ostrava.
+It lies in the historical region of Cieszyn Silesia.
 The western part of the municipality lies in the Jablukov Furrow, the eastern part lies in the Silesian Beskids mountain range.
+The highest point is at 675 m above sea level.

 History

 The first written mention of Písečná is from 1446.
-Until 2000 it was an administrative part of Jablunkov.
+Until 2000, it was an administrative part of Jablunkov.